rmed/breezedb_python/doc/source/structure.rst

 - **Tables**: Subdirectories of the root of the database that contain differet fields and a special file that specifies the order of those fields.
 - **Fields**: Files *without* extension whose contents are organized using *XML* structure.
 The type of the data that a field contains is specified at the beginning of the file.

-There are also two **special files** located in the root of the databes and in each table, respectively:
+There are also two **special files** located in the root of the database and in each table, respectively:

 - root.breeze_: This file sets the root of the database and contains all the different tables.
 - tableinfo.breeze_: This file specifies the fields that are contained in a table.